tipcoin-dev/tipcoin/doc/tor.md

 config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-	HiddenServiceDir /var/lib/tor/monacoin-service/
+	HiddenServiceDir /var/lib/tor/tipcoin-service/
 	HiddenServicePort 9469 127.0.0.1:9469
 	HiddenServicePort 19469 127.0.0.1:19469

 The directory can be different of course, but (both) port numbers should be equal to your tipcoind's P2P listen port (9469 by default).

-	-externalip=X   You can tell monacoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your .onion address in /var/lib/tor/monacoin-service/hostname.
+	-externalip=X   You can tell tipcoin about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your .onion address in /var/lib/tor/tipcoin-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.